adiopris/order-quote/docs/README.md

 The new routes already contain a default template with all blocks automatically exported by the `orderquote` app, meaning that the Order Quote pages are ready to be rendered and no further actions are required from you.

+## Adding Order Quote to the My account menu
+ Add these blocks to blocks.json file

+  "oq-link": {},

+  "my-account-page.order-quote-page": {}

 ## Customization

 In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).